pa4080/mw-PrivateWikiAccessControl/README.md

 2. Your files (images, pdfs, etc.) will be accessible for anyone who have their full URL.

-3. Your MediaWiki API will deny access to any data unless you authenticate yourself.
+3. Your MediaWiki's API will deny access to any data unless you authenticate yourself.
 Thus the users that are not logged in can't get any data, no matter certain page is whitelisted or not - i.e. the Extension:CategoryTree (and some other extensions) will not work on the pages that you've decided to be whitelisted.

 In order to provide more control in all of these aspects here wi will apply the following components: